Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 since JupyterLab is a web app.
 If you're asking why you should care about accessibility, please take a moment to read [why it matters](https://www.w3.org/WAI/fundamentals/accessibility-intro/#context) (hint: there are ethical, legal, and business reasons to care).
-Inaccessible experiences can have consequences from people not being able to get information they need to being unable to pursue whole careers that rigidly require the use of inaccessible software (such as JupyterLab).
+Inaccessible experiences can have consequences, from people not being able to get information they need to being unable to pursue whole careers that rigidly require the use of inaccessible software (such as JupyterLab).

 **Q:** Who is responsible for making things accessible?